 Many EU nationals and their family members will want the most secure immigration status of all: British citizenship.
-You can read more about the requirements of British citizenship here.

 If you want to apply for citizenship based on Settled Status then you will need to wait for at least one full year, unless you are married to a British citizen, in which case you can apply for citizenship as soon as you are issued with Settled Status (subject to you meeting all of the other requirements for naturalisation).

 However, if you are in a rush to get citizenship then there might be a quicker way.
 In many cases, and perhaps counterintuitively, applying for a permanent residence document under the ‘old system’ will allow you to apply to naturalise more quickly than if you register under the EU Settlement Scheme.

 Unlike with Settled Status which must normally be held for a full year before applying to naturalise, those who are issued with a permanent residence document might be able to apply to naturalise as soon as they are issued with a permanent residence document.
 However, this would require careful preparation of the permanent residence application to show that the individual acquired a right of permanent residence at least a year prior.